 Dogs need a lot of protein

-One of the main nutrients for dogs is protein, which are special amino acids that are used to generate energy and are also essential for cell formation.
-The actual need for protein cannot generally be generalized and depends on body size and also on race.
-If there is an undersupply of protein, this can cause, for example, significant problems with muscle formation, growth disorders, reduced reproductive capacity and serious liver problems.
-The main sources of protein for dogs are the meat in dog food as well as vegetable protein sources.
+One of the main nutrients for dogs is protein.
+These are special amino acids that serve, on the one hand, to generate energy and, on the other hand, are essential for cell formation.
+The actual protein requirement cannot be generalized and depends on body size and breed.
+A protein deficiency can, for example, trigger significant problems with muscle development, growth disorders, reduced reproductive capacity, and serious liver dysfunction.
+The main sources of protein for dogs are meat in dog food as well as plant-based protein sources.
+Important: Dogs are only 70% carnivores!
+The other nutrients consist primarily of plant-based ingredients.

 Carbohydrates are also important

 The second main nutrient for dogs is carbohydrates.
-Carbohydrates are a combination of hydrogen, carbon and oxygen and are generally used for quick energy production and sometimes also for cell metabolism.
-Even when it comes to carbohydrates, no general statement can be made regarding daily requirements.
-The consequences of an undersupply of carbohydrates are usually reflected in a reduced energy level, weight loss and digestive problems due to a lack of fiber.
-The dog’s main sources of carbohydrates are a variety of vegetables, amaranth or millet, which should not be missing from any dog food.
+Carbohydrates are a compound of hydrogen, carbon, and oxygen and generally serve to quickly generate energy and sometimes also in cellular metabolism.
+Even with carbohydrates, no general statement can be made regarding daily requirements.
+The consequences of a carbohydrate deficiency are usually evident in reduced energy levels, weight loss, and digestive problems due to a lack of fiber.
+The main sources of carbohydrates for dogs are various vegetables, amaranth, or millet, which should not be missing in moderation from any dog food.
+White rice, potatoes, and grains do not belong on the original diet.
+These days, they are often used as unnecessary fillers in industrially prepared foods.

 Fats provide energy

-The various fats in dog food are undoubtedly the main suppliers of daily energy requirements.
-Furthermore, certain fats are required to be able to dissolve and utilize the fat-soluble vitamins in the food and the animals’ metabolism also depends on an adequate supply of fat.
-If there is an undersupply of fats, a dog’s energy level can drop significantly and even metabolic disorders are not uncommon.
-Skin diseases, an undersupply of fat-soluble vitamins, reduced immune performance and impaired heat regulation are some of the consequences of an undersupply of fat.
-A dog also gets its fat from the meat contained in its diet as well as from vegetable oils that may be added to the dog food or an Omega 3-6-9 additive from fish oil.
-You can find a recommended product here.< /p>
+The various fats in dog food are undoubtedly the main sources of daily energy.
+Furthermore, certain fats are needed to dissolve and utilize the fat-soluble vitamins in the food, and the animals’ metabolism also depends on an adequate fat intake.
+If there is a fat deficiency, a dog’s energy level can drop significantly, and even metabolic disorders are not uncommon.
+Skin diseases, a deficiency in fat-soluble vitamins, reduced immune function, and impaired heat regulation are some of the consequences of a fat deficiency.
+A dog also obtains fat from the meat in its diet, as well as from vegetable oils or Omega 3-6-9 supplements added to the dog food.

-Vitamins and minerals also play an important role in a dog’s health and, above all, the essential vitamins and minerals must be given to the animal through dog food.
-Basically, the various vitamins and minerals each have a very special property and task in the animal’s body and if there is a long-term undersupply of just one of these important nutrients, this can lead to significant health risks depending on the role of this vitamin or mineral.
-The essential vitamins and minerals that the dog’s body cannot produce independently must therefore be included in the optimal dosage in the dog’s daily food.
-Vitamins A, C, B, the E vitamins and the minerals calcium, magnesium and iron are particularly important.
-For the supply of high-quality B vitamins, we recommend the DOG FIT by PreThis® VITAMIN B complex.
+Vitamins and minerals also play a crucial role in a dog’s health, and essential vitamins and minerals, in particular, must be administered to the animal through the dog’s food.
+Essentially, the various vitamins and minerals each have very specific properties and functions in the animal’s body, and a long-term deficiency in just one of these important nutrients can pose significant risks depending on the function of that vitamin or mineral.
+The essential vitamins and minerals that the dog’s body cannot produce on its own must therefore be included in the daily dog food in optimal doses.
+Vitamins A, C, B, vitamin E, and the minerals calcium, magnesium, and iron are particularly important.

 Leave a Reply